How to Build an In-House AML Tool: Case Study and Best Practices

 Mid-tier banks and fintech companies face an array of challenges with their proprietary anti-money laundering (AML) solutions.
 From considerable license overheads, including being locked into extended contracts with high fees, to long and unpredictable update cycles where even minor changes require vendor tickets that can take weeks to be addressed.

-This results in banks not being able to react swiftly to new regional regulatory changes and compliance demands, leading to an increase of missed alerts and false positives.
+This results in financial institutions not being able to react swiftly to new regional regulatory changes and compliance demands, leading to an increase of missed alerts and false positives.

 These factors often result in companies exploring developing their own custom AML tool, but with limited technical resources, including small data science departments, the lack of internal know-how often seems like a major barrier to realizing such a goal.

-Our client, a leading fintech company operating internationally, decided that the chronic AML issues it faced could not be rectified with a vendor change or license upgrade and they decided to pursue a custom AML solution that would lower costs, increase oversight, and deliver operational autonomy.
+Consider a fintech company operating internationally that decided the chronic AML issues it faced could not be rectified with a vendor change or license upgrade and pursued a custom AML solution that would lower costs, increase oversight, and deliver operational autonomy.

 Research-First Approach

-Additionally, the bank undertook a robust cloud architecture assessment, confirming that its established Azure or AWS setup was able to reliably run AI-powered AML monitoring.
+Additionally, the organization undertook a robust cloud architecture assessment, confirming that its established Azure or AWS setup was able to reliably run AI-powered AML monitoring.

 Step 1: Targeted Discovery & Feasibility